Skip to the main content.

 With Vestd, you can bake these clauses, a vesting schedule and other conditions into your agreements.

-Agile Partnerships - what we call co-founder prenups - are revolutionising how equity is shared in startups.
+Agile Partnerships - or co-founder prenups - are revolutionising how equity is shared in startups.

 We saw a phenomenal 500% growth in our co-founder prenups in 2023, showing how more founders proactively protect their ventures against co-founder issues.